-In a statement, Dominic Raab said he said the rejection “amounts to a denial of justice” and said the Foreign Office believes Anne Sacoolas should return to the UK.
+Mr Raab said the rejection of an extradition request for her “amounts to a denial of justice” and that the Foreign Office believes she should return to the UK.

 The teenager died when his motorbike crashed into a car outside RAF Croughton in August last year.